flrnclee/RepData_PeerAssessment1/PA1_template.md

 Based on the graph, we see that there is a difference when comparing activity levels on the weekends with activity levels on the weekdays:

-* On the weekday, more steps can be observed during the early hours of the day, which might coincide with travel to work.
+* On the weekdays, more steps can be observed during the early hours of the day, which might coincide with travel to work.
 * On the weekends, more steps can be observed throughout the day and during the later hours of the day.